ULTR-Community/ULTRA/docs/_build/html/_sources/index.rst.txt

 ..
-MatchZoo documentation master file, created by sphinx-quickstart on Mon May 28 16:40:41 2018.
+ULTRA documentation master file, created by sphinx-quickstart on Mon May 28 16:40:41 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.